 Read on to learn more about how bankruptcy impacts the obligation of your cosigners and guarantors to pay your debts and what you can do to protect them.

-A guarantor might be required in other situations, as well.
+A cosigner might be required in other situations, as well.
 For instance, landlords ask first-time renters or those with past credit issues to have someone guarantee the obligation.
 The same applies when leasing a vehicle, equipment, and furniture.

-However, you can take steps to protect your cosigners and guarantors from collection efforts by creditors when you file for Chapter 7.
+You can take steps to protect your cosigners and guarantors from collection efforts by creditors when you file for Chapter 7.
 Here are your options.

 Before receiving a discharge in Chapter 7, you can choose to reaffirm secured debts such as car loans, mortgages, and other certain other credit accounts (jewelry, computer, and furniture accounts are often secured by the purchased product, meaning that you must return it if you fail to pay as agreed).
-When you reaffirm a debt, you give up the benefit of your discharge and make yourself personally liable on the obligation again.
-As a result, reaffirming debts isn't usually advised unless you need the particular item; however, it might help protect your cosigners and guarantors from your creditors.

 To learn more, see Reaffirming Secured Debt in Chapter 7 Bankruptcy.